frenziedkaitlin/woso_ussoccer_scraper/Readme.md

 ## Installation

 To install, use pip3 to install the dependencies listed in requirements.txt.
-To run, use `python3 hello.py`.